Chelsea news: Blues won't block Maurizio Sarri joining Juventus but demand £5m fee for head coach | Goal.com

 Sarri will meet with the club's directors following the Europa League final on Wednesday to seek assurances over his future, though the interest from Juventus in the 60-year-old may allow the Blues to move on without having to wield the axe themselves.

-Roma and AC Milan have also shown an interest in appointing Sarri, but it is understood that the Bianconeri is his most likely destination should he depart Chelsea this summer.
+Roma and AC Milan have also shown an interest in appointing Sarri, but it is understood that the Bianconeri are his most likely destination should he depart Chelsea this summer.

 Sarri still holds a strong reputation in Italy, with many deeming a first campaign in England in which he led his new club to third in the Premier League and the finals of both the Europa League and the Carabao Cup as successful.